 - Stir together 1/2 cup water and 1/2 cup of sugar in a small saucepan over medium heat until sugar is dissolved, about 5 minutes.

 - Remove the sugar syrup from the heat, pour into a shallow container, and chill in the fridge for 30 minutes.

 - Halve and juice 5 lemons, then pour the juice through a sieve to catch any seeds.

 - Pour the cooled syrup into a large jug.
 Add the lemon juice and 3 cups of cold water.
 Stir until well mixed.

 - Secure the strings of the three tea bags to the edge of a large pitcher with a clothespin for easy removal.

-- Pour the boiling water over the tea bags and let them steep for 8 minutes to make strong tea.
+- Pour the boiling water over the tea bags and let them steep for 5-8 minutes, depending on how strong you like the tea.

 Making the Arnold Palmer